frank-emrich/wasm-stack-switching/proposals/stack-switching/Explainer.md

 ### Extending the generator

 The `$generator` function introduced in [Section 3.2](#generators) produced the values 100 down to 1.
-I used the tag `$gen`, defined as `(tag $gen (param i32))`, to send values to the `$producer` function.
+It uses the tag `$gen`, defined as `(tag $gen (param i32))`, to send values to the `$producer` function.

 We now consider a situation where the producer wants to indicate to